 6.5 Given the specific outcomes, take (Won Rallies – Lost Rallies) / Attack Attempts >> this is Expected Value

 7. Unfortunately, VolleyMetrics doesn’t give us a lot to work with.
 For attacking, there are 5 codes that translate to the x-axis variables above.
-3 of which correspond to Terminal swings, leaving only 2 codes for in-play attacks.
+3 of which correspond to Terminal swings, leaving only 2 codes for in-play attacks and 5.
 These are Attack+ and Attack- (what I’ve labeled “In-Play (good) & In-Play (poor), respectively).
 They’re mostly useless, but even in their uselessness, they paint a picture.

 8. Alright, you’re the coach again.
 Reframe the original question.
 Bobby, the tipper, gets 4 kills, 1 error, and 5 “poor” in-play attacks.
 Billy, the wunderkind, gets 4 kills, 1 error, and 5 “good” in-play attacks.
 Which bear is best? (bonus points for working wunderkind into the mix)